StockwatchDev/application_settings/README.md

 ## What and why

 Application_config is a module for configuring a python application.
-It uses toml configuration files that are parsed into data classes.
+It uses toml configuration files that are parsed into dataclasses.
 This brings some benefits:

 - Configuration parameters are typed
 - IDEs will provide helpful hints and completion when using configuration parameters
-- More control over what happens when a config file contains erroneous or malicious text
+- More control over what happens when a config file contains incorrect or malicious text
+- Possibility to specify defaults when no config file is found

 ## How